Browser Cookies

 • No elbow pads, knee pads, or hockey gear

-Note: Parents are strongly encouraged to remain in the arena in case of skater injury/illness, or to take their skater to use the washroom.
-Coaches and PAs may not take skaters to the washroom.
+Note: Parents are strongly encouraged to remain in the arena in case of a skater's injury or illness, or to take their skater to use the washroom.
+Coaches and PAs are not permitted to take skaters to the washroom.

 Equipment you will need: